vdolbilov/obsidian-daily-note-streak/README.md

 # Writing Streak Plugin

-A simple Obsidian plugin that displays your writing streak in the status bar.
-The streak counts consecutive days where you've created or modified files in a specified folder.
+An Obsidian plugin that displays your writing streak in the status bar.

 ## Features

-- **Status Bar Display**: Shows your current writing streak (e.g., "🔥 5 days") in the bottom status bar
+- Shows current streak in status bar (e.g. "🔥 5 days")
-- **Configurable Folder**: Choose which folder to monitor for writing activity
+- Configurable folder to monitor
-- **Automatic Updates**: Streak updates automatically when you create or modify files
-- **Smart Streak Logic**: Counts consecutive days with writing activity, allowing for same-day or previous-day writing

-## How It Works

-The plugin tracks your writing streak by:

-1. Monitoring files in your specified folder (or all files if no folder is set)
-2. Checking file creation and modification dates
-3. Counting consecutive days with file activity, working backwards from today
-4. Displaying the current streak in the status bar with a fire emoji
+- Updates automatically on file changes
+- Smart streak calculation (handles same-day/previous-day writing)

 ## Installation

-### Manual Installation

-1. Download the latest release files (`main.js`, `manifest.json`, `styles.css`)
-2. Create a folder called `writing-streak` in your vault's `.obsidian/plugins/` directory
-3. Place the downloaded files in the `writing-streak` folder
-4. Reload Obsidian or enable the plugin in Settings → Community Plugins
+1. Install via Obsidian Community Plugins

-### Development Installation

-1. Clone this repository to your vault's `.obsidian/plugins/` directory
-2. Run `npm install` to install dependencies
-3. Run `npm run build` to compile the plugin
-4. Reload Obsidian or enable the plugin in Settings → Community Plugins
+2. Enable plugin in Settings
+3. Optionally configure folder path

 ## Configuration

-1. Go to Settings → Community Plugins → Writing Streak → Options
-2. Set your **Folder path** (e.g., "Daily Notes", "Journal", or leave empty for all files)
-3. The streak will update automatically
+Set your target folder in Settings → Writing Streak.
+Leave empty to monitor all files.

+## Usage
+The streak updates automatically when you create or modify files.
+Click the status bar item to refresh.

+## Troubleshooting
+- Ensure folder path is correct
+- Try refreshing the plugin
+- Check file timestamps if streak seems wrong

 ## Usage